issue

 NOTE: Years ago, Animal Folks filed a complaint against Kenneth Schroeder with the Board of Animal Health, who had licensed this facility under the kennel law (Schroeder bred and sold dogs to institutions primarily for medical experimentation); the MN Board of Animal Health took no action with his state license.
 The USDA proceeded with revocation.

 There is no information about any enforcement actions taken by the Minnesota Board Animal Health in regard to revocation of state licenses.
-In its annual reports, the BAH lists a high-level summary of total correction orders, but offers no details as to type of violations or type of enforcement actions.
+In its annual reports, the BAH lists a high-level summary of total correction orders, but provides no data as to type of violations or type of enforcement actions.
 The BAH's data retention policy for all data pertaining to commercial dog breeders under the breeder law is two years.

 • LICENSING: Minnesota Board of Animal Health

 Some commerical dog and cat breeders are required to be licensed and inspected by the State of Minnesota, as defined by the breeder law: Minn.
 Stat. sec.
 347.57-.65.
-This program is administered by the MN Board of Animal Health (BAH), which is governed by livestock producers.
+This law is administered by the MN Board of Animal Health (BAH), which is governed by livestock producers.

 The state licensing requirements differ from federal licensing requirements.
 Under MN state law, a commercial breeder is defined as: